andrej-fischer/cloneHD/README.md

 *    `--baf-shape [double:inf]`
 *    `--snv-shape [double:inf]`

 The rate for indiviual random emissions per data set.
-Can be learned with filterHD for data with persistence.

 *    `--cna-rnd [double:0.0]`
 *    `--baf-rnd [double:0.0]`
 *    `--snv-rnd [double:0.0]`

+Both can be learned with filterHD for data with persistence.

 ## Advanced options

-*    `--clones [file]`  Use fixed mass(es) and/or subclonal frequencies.
+*    `--clones [file]` Use fixed mass(es) `M` and/or subclonal fractions `f`.

-     Either all mass parameters, or all subclonal frequencies, or both can be given (for each sample in the data input).
+     Either all mass parameters, or all subclonal fractions, or both can be given (for each sample in the input data).
 The likelihoods and posteriors will be computed under these conditions.
      Remaining parameters will be learned.

      Format: One line per sample.
-The first column, if greater than 1.0, is interpreted as mass; the remaining as subclonal frequencies.
+The first column, if greater than 1.0, is interpreted as mass; the remaining as subclonal fractions.

         30.0 0.64 0.12
         28.0 0.31 0.23

     More than one parameter set can be given (as a continued list).
-Then, only the likelihoods are computed and printed to a file ending `*llh-values.txt`.
+Then, only the likelihoods are computed and printed to a file ending `pre.llh-values.txt`.
 Useful for mapping the log-likelihood surface or comparing several given solutions.

 *    `--purity [file]`  Use fixed purities, i.e. lower bounds for the sum of